Batman: Revenge

 Remastered

-(Pictured Right) A side-by-side screencap comparison before-and-after the remastering
+(Pictured Right) Screencap comparison before-and-after the remastering

 Pre-Production Gallery